 The 2-D film-plane

 Time for a movie.
-Another analogy I'd like to introduce comes from the cinema - specifically, the concept of frames.
+Another analogy I'd like to incorporate comes from the cinema - specifically, the concept of frames.

 If you decrease the rate - as for a cheaply-produced cartoon - the illusion suffers; the action becomes jerky.
 T